A stochastic Stefan-type problem under first-order boundary conditions: Application: Limit Order Book Models

 Price formation is now an extraction from the current order book state.
 The highest limit for which the order book contains buy orders is called bid price and the smallest limit with sell orders is called ask price.
 In highly liquid markets the difference of both, called \emph{spread}, is typically rather small and we assume it to be $0$ for our model.
 We stress the fact that the bid and ask prices are actually separating buy and sell side of the order book.

 To abstract from this point we understand the order book as a two-phase system and aim to model the macroscopic behaviour of a highly liquid market under presence of high frequency trading.
 For a more detailed introduction and an overview on various types of models we refer to the survey~\cite{lobsurvey}, but see also \cite{bouchaudSMBP} for an approach more related to the present framework.

-We denote by $v(t,x)$ the density of the limit buy and sell orders placed at price $x$, which is in logarithmic scale.
+We denote by $v(t,x)$ the density of the limit buy and sell orders placed at price $x$, which is on logarithmic scale.
+We keep the notion ``price'' when actually meaning logarithmic price.
 As a convention, buy orders will have a negative and sell orders a positive sign.
 We let the tick size and the time discretization go to $0$ and consider a price-time continuous approximation.
-Then, we expect the evolution of the order book density to be described by an SPDE, whereas the price processes $p_*$ is the inner boundary separating buy and sell side of the order book.
+Then, we expect the evolution of the order book density to be described by an SPDE, whereas the price process $p_*$ is the inner boundary separating buy and sell side of the order book.
 For the density dynamics, Zheng~\cite{zhengPhD} proposed the linear heat equation with additive space-time white noise $\xi$ and Dirichlet boundary conditions,

 and the interaction of price and order book evolution is given by the Stefan condition

 In order to ensure existence of the right hand side under presence of space-time white noise, it is assumed by Zheng that the volatilities $\sigma_+$ and $\sigma_-$ vanish at $p_*$ faster than linear.
 To be more precise, $\sigma_+$, $\sigma_-$ are Lipschitz continuous and $\sigma_{\pm} \sim x^{\alpha}$ as $x\to 0$, for $\alpha >\sfrac32$ which in fact yields that $\sigma_{\pm}$ and its derivative vanish at the origin.
 However, empirical observations show that the order flow has a maximum at the bid and ask, see e.\,g. \cite{cont2010obmodel, lehalle}.
 The assumption on $\sigma$ would force us to average out all events at the best bid and ask, in particular effects coming from market orders.